ElkePahl/NZIP2024_Python_Modelling_Physics/README.md

 - Experience with teaching *Level2 Kinematics* is required.
 - Dates for 3 online sessions: **Tuesdays 30th April, 7th May and 14th May at 7:30pm**

-The notebooks can be opened in google colab - if you do not have an account yet, please make one using your gmail address.
+The notebooks can be opened in google colab - if you do not have an account yet, please make one using a gmail address.
 Clicking the ```google colab``` buttons below will directly open the corresponding notebooks in google colab.
-Alternatively, you can download the individual notebooks and open in google colab or in a Python environment of your choice.
+In order to open the link in a new tab on your browser, just do CTRL+click (on Windows and Linux) or CMD+click (on MacOS).

 Changes to your notebooks can easily be saved from google colab on your computer or your google drive.
 We will cover this in the first session.